-- Ronnel Arryn, King of the Vale, a young boy whose mother, Sharra Arryn, ruled as Regent.
+- Ronnel Arryn, King of Mountain and Vale, a young boy whose mother, Sharra Arryn, ruled as Regent.

-- Harren Hoare, King of the Iron Islands and the Riverlands.
+- Harren Hoare, King of the Isles and the Rivers, known as Harren the Black.

-- Loren I Lannister, King of the Westerlands.
+- Loren I Lannister, King of the Rock.

 - Mern IX Gardener, King of the Reach.

-- Mariya Martell, Princess of Dorne, a blind, balding woman of 80.
+- Meria Martell, Princess of Dorne, a blind, balding woman of eighty.
 Known as the Yellow Toad.

 Conquest of the Stormlands